vijaygagangowda-rgb/ADA-final-project/README.md

 - `seerfinal_export.csv`: SEER registry data containing 182,113 colon cancer patients with clinical, demographic, and socioeconomic variables (Not included in repository—obtained directly from SEER)
 - `SEER_Analysis_Final.Rmd`: Complete R Markdown script containing data preparation, descriptive statistics, Kaplan-Meier curves, Cox regression models, RMST analysis, interaction testing, and comprehensive results and discussion
--  `SEER_Analysis_Final.html`: Knitted HTML document of the Rmd file above with all the exact details.
 - `README.md`: This file

 ## What the Code Does